akn9050/Storage-Account-LabDemo/Hands-on-lab/Readme.md

 1. Select the **Storage accounts** link in the left sidebar.
 2. Locate the new storage account in the list to verify that creation succeeded.

-# Exercise 2 - Create a Container and Upload file sing Azure portal
+# Exercise 2 - Create a Container and Upload file using Azure portal

 To create a container in the Azure portal, follow these steps: